junxit/us-congress-bills-110/metadata.md

 - 2008-02-11 — Senate amendment agreed to: Amendment SA 4017 agreed to in Senate by Unanimous Consent.
 - 2008-02-11 — Senate amendment proposed (on the floor): Amendment SA 4017 proposed by Senator Durbin for Senator Feinstein.(consideration: CR S861-862; text: CR S861-862)
 - 2008-02-11 — Senate amendment submitted
+- 2008-02-12 — Message on Senate action sent to the House.
+- 2008-02-12 — Received in the House.
+- 2008-02-12 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-02-12 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-02-12 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-02-12 — Referred to the Subcommittee on Health.